Positive del Pezzo Geometry: Grassmannians, Positive Geometries, and Beyond

 From this computation, we obtained the amplitude formula (\ref{eq:E6amplitude}), and a representation of the pezzotope as a simplicial fan in $\mathbb{R}^{15}$, modulo lineality.
 One finally checks that the numerical value of the CEGM integral coincides with the value obtained combinatorially. \end{expe}

-The difficulty in the computations in Experiment \ref{expe:method1G36} arose from the fact that the positive Grassmannian is divided into pieces by the coconic divisors.
-When applying the analogous methods to derive the $E_7$ pezzotope from $\text{Gr}(3,7)$ this difficulty is magnified.
+The difficulty in the computations of Experiment \ref{expe:method1G36} arose from the fact that the positive Grassmannian is divided into pieces by the conic divisors.
+When applying the analogous methods to derive the $E_7$ pezzotope from $\text{Gr}(3,7)$, this difficulty is magnified.

 For that reason, in what follows we present a new approach, with a {\bf different positive Grassmannian}, where that division of the positive part does not happen.
 Namely, we shall switch signs of some of the Pl\"ucker coordinates of ${\rm Gr}(3,n)$ for $n=6,7$.
 After that sign change, we obtain a semi-algebraic set ${\rm Gr}_\chi(3,n)$ which now replaces ${\rm Gr}_+(3,n)$.
 The image of ${\rm Gr}_\chi(3,n)$ in the configuration space $X(3,n)$ is a connected component of $Y(3,n)$.
 The tropicalization of ${\rm Gr}_\chi(3,n)$ should be our fan ${\rm trop}_+(Y(3,n))$, after a modification for $n=7$.